oiegorov/perf_analysis_tool/README.md

       "/home/oiegorov/eldo_examples/bad/VSC1414_VCO_modified/VSC1414-VCO.cir"
   ],
   "num_cores": ["1", "4"],
+  "define": ["DSS_SCHURS_1000000", "DSS_SCHURS_2000000"]
   "events": ["CPU_CLK_UNHALTED.THREAD", "INST_RETIRED.ANY", "CPI"],
   "repeat_num": [ "2" ]
 }
 ```

-Such configuration tells that we want to test two circuits on 1 and 8 cores
+Such configuration tells that we want to test two circuits on 1 and 8
-each, collect the number of cycles and instructions, as well as automatically
+cores each, collect the number of cycles and instructions, as well as
-calculate CPI metric.
-Each experiment should be launched two times.
+automatically calculate CPI metric.
+Each experiment should be launched
+two times.

 The next step is to add some specific metric formulas to metrics.json file or
 add some new events to events.json file.